 TaxAct Online Software

-TaxAct offers both online income tax preparation software options that range from a basic package for filers with simple returns to fully featured options for small business owners and investors.
-TatAct offers you these options with varying levels of support and features:
+TaxAct offers online income tax preparation software options that range from a basic package for filers with simple returns, to fully-featured options for small business owners and investors.
+The provider offers you these options with varying levels of support and features heading into 2021.

 Intuit TurboTax Software

-As one of the most popular options, Intuit TurboTax offers an entirely free federal and state filing option along with Deluxe, Premier and Self-Employed packages.
-Here’s a preview of these options and features:
+Intuit TurboTax is one of the more popular options available.
+It offers a free federal filing options along with Deluxe, Premier and Self-Employed packages.
+Here’s a preview of their options and features:

-Since you can actually work live with a CPA online during the tax preparation process, TurboTax can be a good option if you have a complicated tax situation or just prefer guided assistance doing your return.
+You can actually work live with a CPA online during the tax preparation process, so TurboTax might be a good option if you have a complicated tax situation or just prefer guided assistance doing your return.
 Consumer Reports mentions that this choice uses clearer language, which especially helps new tax filers through the process.
-However, be aware these features will come at a higher cost than other common software, especially if you choose to have a CPA assist you and review your return.
+These features can come at a higher cost than other common software, however, particularly if you elect to have a CPA assist you and review your return.

 H&R Block Online Filing

-H&R Block focuses on offering online tax filing options that integrate services like tax professional reviews, live chat and even screen sharing to make the tax filing process easy for newcomers and seasoned filers alike.
+H&R Block focuses on offering online tax filing options that integrate services like tax professional reviews, live chat and even screen-sharing to make the tax filing process as easy as possible for newcomers and seasoned filers alike.
 Online tax filing packages include:

-To save time, you can upload common forms like your W-2, 1099-DIV, 1099-INT and 1098-T. In addition to importing returns from other software, you can upload a return another tax preparer did for you.
+You can upload common forms like your W-2, 1099-DIV, 1099-INT and 1098-T to save time.
+H&R Block will import your previous years' returns from other software providers, or you can upload a return another tax preparer did for you.
 All tax filers receive free technical support, and all paid options include phone support and a tax savings optimization tool.

-The free state and federal filing option is targeted at people with simple returns, but supports retirement income along with common deductions and credits like the Earned Income Tax Credit, child tax credit and student loan interest.
+The free filing option is targeted at people with simple returns, but it does support retirement income along with common deductions and credits like the Earned Income Tax Credit, the Child Tax Credit and the student loan interest deduction.

-If you're looking for an option that lets you file a complex small business tax return or receive live step-by-step support during the whole process, H&R Block can be a good choice if you're willing to pay the premium for working with an online tax expert.
+H&R Block can be a good choice if you're willing to pay the premium for working with an online tax expert and you're looking for an option that lets you file a complex small business tax return or receive live step-by-step support during the whole process.
 The program's import capabilities and tax refund optimization tools can be appealing if you want to save time and make sure you're getting the right tax refund.
-It also stands out among others for allowing common credits even for its free option.
+It also stands out among others for claiming some common tax credits even with its free option.